Childhood nudity: Precolonial and colonial eras

 Precolonial Native American tribes did not stigmatize or impose any association of sexuality onto childhood nudity.
-In warm weather, Native American children might not wear clothing until puberty.

-Enslaved African American children wore only partial clothing when the weather permitted; the youngest were often naked.
-Boys only had a shirt that hung to their knees with nothing underneath.
+An historical example is Pocahontas, who was at an age when first encountering the English that she was reported to have entered their camp naked.

 The beliefs of early colonists in America varied based upon religion.
 The Puritans viewed complete nudity, even in private for bathing, as immodest, and limited hygiene to washing the hands, face and regularly changing undergarments.
-Bathing remained uncommon until the 18th century.
-Other denominations of Christianity thought of early childhood up to age 7 as a period of innocence, during which nudity was unremarkable.
-Having no sexual urges, family members of both sexes at this age slept together naked.
-Sexual urges were thought to emerged between age 7 and 12.
-In contrast, Puritans thought of all children as naturally wicked, having inherited original sin.
+In New England bathing remained uncommon until the 18th century.